 - Polycystic Ovarian Syndrome

 - Inflammatory disease such as rheumatoid arthritis, psoriasis and lupus.

 As a result, if present, proper management of these conditions may be required in order to effectively manage your cholesterol levels.

 Certain medications are known to increase cholesterol levels3.
 These include:

-c) Steroids such as prednisone d) Retinoids that are used to treat acne.
+- Retinoids that are used to treat acne

 It is best to speak to a medical practitioner about what your best options are in these cases.
 Never stop medications without prior consultation with a medical practitioner.

-There are many reasons why your cholesterol could be elevated, it is best to identify and discuss your risks with your naturopathic or medical doctor.
-Ultimately, our bodies need cholesterol but persistently high levels of cholesterol are associated with cardiovascular concerns such as heart attacks, strokes and more.
+There are many reasons why your cholesterol could be elevated, it is best to identify and discuss your risks with you naturopathic or medical doctor.
+Ultimately, our bodies need cholesterol but persistent high levels of cholesterol are associated with cardiovascular concerns such as heart attacks, strokes and more.
 It is important to maintain optimal levels of cholesterol levels for optimal health.

 - org [Internet].
 Cologne, Germany: Institute for Quality and Efficiency in Health Care (IQWiG); 2006-.
 What is cholesterol and how does arteriosclerosis develop?
 2013 Aug 14 [Updated 2017 Sep 7].Available from: https://www.ncbi.nlm.nih.gov/books/NBK279327/?report=classic

 - Pizzorno, J., Murray, M. Textbook of natural medicine.
 2013.
 4th Atherosclerosis.
 1227-1229.